ranbureand/sitefolio/_posts/2021-08-14-multilingual-sites-in-jekyll-3.markdown

 If instead, the size of the array `navigation_pages` is equal to zero (or more than one, which is trouble), we do not have a corresponding page in the current language item of the array `snippets.languages` to switch to.

-Thus, we provide a fallback page (`site.fallback_page`) so that web surfers who interact with the language switch and press on a language that does not support the current page are at least redirected to a meaningful page in the language they selected.
+Thus, we provide a fallback page (`site.fallback_page`) so that the web surfers who interact with the language switch and press on a language that does not support the current page are at least redirected to a meaningful page in the language they selected.

 We set the `fallback_page` in the `_config.yml` file placed in the site’s root directory: